Skip to main content

 Optional

-Used to specify link running order if multiple links has the same link output script node targets, links with a higher priority will run before those with a lower one.
+Used to specify link running order if multiple links have the same link output script node targets.
+Links with a higher priority run before those with a lower one.
 This is primarily used to order data links between script own inputs, since they don't have a well-defined order in the workflow.

 runOnInit